United States · tool

 Local etiquette

-- •Tipping is customary for service staff, typically 15-20% for good service at restaurants.
+- •Tipping is customary in restaurants, typically 15-20% for good service.

-- •Reservations are recommended for popular dinner spots, especially on weekends or during peak tourist season.
+- •Reservations are recommended for popular dinner spots, especially on weekends.

-- •Hydration is key; always carry water, especially when hiking or spending time outdoors.
+- •Hydration is key; always carry water, especially when hiking, as the desert climate is dry.